DotsonSa/Dotsonsa.github.io/README.md

 ###Plan to change list:

-1. Color
-    * Gray is awful, so dull

-- [ ]  change color

 2. jQuery
     * Mess around so only one section opened, and only one bookmark list is open